Subject Curriculum Overviews

 Our Vision

-'To instil creativity for life… Our aim is to equip students with the relevant skills, knowledge and understanding to enable them to become the best possible artist they can be, developing their cultural capital.
-Striving for excellence through determination.’
+'To instil creativity for life… Our aim is to equip students with the relevant skills, knowledge and understanding to enable them to become the best possible artist they can be, striving for excellence through determination.’

 Overall Intent